Architecture Decisions: Documentation Governance

 Architects knew their landscape.
 They had no way to explain it.

 ADRs are a mature practice.
 Every organization had their own format, tooling, and conventions.
-None of it connected to LeanIX.
+Yet none of it connected to LeanIX.

 Key gaps: